← Back to portfolio

 Transmitter

-The transmitter houses an Arduino Uno, NEMA 17 stepper motor, L298N motor driver, 12-button keypad, and IR emitter.
-Rather than rotating the entire enclosure, I mounted only the IR emitter on a rotating platform driven by the stepper motor.
-This reduces the load on the motor and allows faster repositioning across the 135° rotation range.
+The transmitter houses an Arduino Uno, NEMA 17 stepper, L298N motor driver, 12 button keypad, and IR emitter.
+Rather than rotating the entire enclosure, only the IR emitter sits on the rotating platform, which reduces the motor load and allows faster repositioning across the 135 degree range.
+The * key enters a rotation angle, # sends the message.

 Housing Design

-I 3D printed both housings in PETG for durability.
-The first iteration used identical 84mm × 120mm rectangular enclosures for both units, but once I integrated the rotating emitter, the transmitter needed a redesign.
-Since the IR LED sweeps in an arc, I added a curved front face that follows the emitter's path, keeping it fully enclosed throughout its rotation.
+Both housings are 3D printed in PETG.
+The first iteration used identical 84 x 120mm rectangular enclosures for both units, but once the rotating emitter was integrated the transmitter needed a curved front face that follows the emitter's arc through its sweep.

 First CAD iteration: identical rectangular housings for transmitter and receiver